Frequently Asked Questions

 Getting Started

-The Clinical Documentation Assistant (CDA) from AI4Docs.AI transforms voice recordings, text notes, and files into structured medical documentation in seconds.
+AI4Docs.AI is an AI medical scribe and ambient clinical documentation assistant that transforms voice recordings, text notes, and files into structured medical documentation in seconds.
 It's designed to save doctors 2+ hours daily on paperwork.
+Full RTL Arabic support with all major Arabic dialects tested.

 Key features: